open-learning-exchange/open-learning-exchange.github.io/pages/firststeps.md

 Review [Vagrant instructions](vagrant.md) to ensure that you have completed the last step fully.

 ###Step #3: Markdown and Fork Tutorial:
 Follow the instructions on the [GitHub and Markdown page](githubandmarkdown.md).
-Make sure that you've linked to your github.io and your personal .md page on the [Gitter chat](https://gitter.im/open-learning-exchange/chat).
+Make sure that you've linked to your github.io and your personal .md page on the [Gitter chat](https://gitter.im/open-learning-exchange/chat) (&lt;username&gt;.github.io and &lt;username&gt;.github.io/pages/&lt;username&gt;.md.).

 ###Step #4: BeLL-Apps Tutorial:
 Follow the instructions under the [BeLL-Apps tab](bellapps.md).
-Once you submit your configurations, we'll let you know when they are hooked up to the nation so you can sync your community with the nation.
+Once you give us a screenshot of your configurations, we'll let you know when they are hooked up to the VI nation so you can sync your community with the nation.

 ###Step #5: GitHub Issues Tutorial:
 Complete the tutorial under the [GitHub Issues tab](githubissues.md) and be sure to keep us posted in the Gitter chat.
 You should link in Gitter whenever you create an issue or when you comment on someone else's issue.
 Please post as many issues as you can for improving the page as well as personal practice.
 If you know how to solve an issue, be sure to provide a detailed account of your research and show how to fix it.
 Following, do and create pull requests.
 Don't forget you can also comment and work on issues that you didn't create.
 The more you work and commit and push, the more impressive your GitHub profile is.
 This is very important to potential employers so we encourage you to spend time to increase your numbers so that your profile is strengthened.